AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 Now that we are at the CPU level of abstraction, we want to make use of LLVM to lower the rest of the way.
-This is very convenient since LLVM has been built over several years to convert CPU level code all the way down to assembly.
+This is very convenient since LLVM has been built over decades to convert CPU level code all the way down to assembly.
 We want to make use of this lowering!
 In order to emit LLVMIR, we need to convert all of our MLIR code to the LLVM dialect.
 This is done by converting each of the dialects we have in our kernel into the LLVM dialect.
 See the `lower.sh` script for which passes I chose to